4 Simple (and easy!) ways to kickstart your digestion for fall

 Do a Kitchari Cleanse

-If you’d like to cleanse in the fall, think of doing a program that involves slightly heavier food.
+If you’d like to cleanse in the fall, consider a program that involves slightly heavier food.
 One way to accomplish this is by eating a traditional Ayurvedic monodiet.
-During this type of cleanse kitchari is eaten for all three meals a day.
+During this cleanse, kitchari is eaten at all three meals.
 This diet can be followed for just one day or multiple days in a row.

 Eating the same food every day creates stability and very gently invites the body to remove toxins.
 It also helps to cleanse and reset your sense of taste.
 Kitchari can be constipating for some people.
-If that’s the case for you try adding fresh juices and vegetable soups to the cleanse.
+If that’s the case, try adding fresh juices and vegetable soups to the cleanse.

 Traditional Kitchari Monodiet Recipe